MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/get-started/april-whats-new.md

 [!include [banner](../includes/preview-banner.md)]

 This topic describes features that are in preview in Microsoft Dynamics 365 for Retail.
-This version will be released in April 2019.

 To learn about the preview features in Microsoft Dynamics 365 for Finance and Operations, see [Preview features in Dynamics 365 for Finance and Operations](https://docs.microsoft.com/dynamics365/unified-operations/get-started/whats-new-changed-10).